international employment law firm alliance L&E Global

 Limitations on Background Checks

 Nothing prevents an employer from checking publicly available information on social media.
 If the access to this information is restricted, the information becomes of a certain private nature.
-If background checks are in conflict with the privacy rules of the GDPR, heavy administrative fines and other sanctions could be imposed on the employer.
+If background checks lead to processing of the data, the processing can come in conflict with the rules of the GDPR and heavy administrative fines and other sanctions could be imposed on the employer.
 According to the Medical Tests Act, Biological, medical tests or the gathering of information, which have the objective to obtain information on the state of health or information on the genetic inheritance of an applicant, are only allowed if they are directly linked to the specific needs of the offered position.
-However, predictive genetic tests and HIV-tests are expressly prohibited, always.
+However, predictive genetic tests and HIV-tests are always expressly prohibited.

 The general rule, laid down in CBA no. 38, is that the information obtained can only be used if it is relevant to the job (relevance criterion).
 This is arguably the case for education records and experience (past employment records) checks.
 Applicants are sometimes asked to give persons of reference from previous jobs in order to ask them to evaluate the performance of the applicant.
 Employers can only contact these persons with the consent of the applicant.